shader-slang/slang/docs/building.md

 Alternatively you can download and install [`premake5`](https://premake.github.io/) on your build system.

-You can run `premake5` with `--help` to see available command line options (assuming premake5 is in your `PATH`):
+You can run `premake5` with `--help` to see available command line options (assuming `premake5` is in your `PATH`):

 ```
 % premake5 --help
 ```

+To download and use binaries for a particular architecture the `slang-pack` package manager can be invoked via the additional `--deps` and `--arch` options with premake5.
+If `--arch` isn't specified it defaults to `x64`.
+On Windows targets, the binaries built in Visual Studio platform should be consistent with the `--arch` option.
+The `--deps=true` option just indicates that on invoking premake it should make the binary dependencies for the `arch` available.

+Supported `--arch` options are

+* x64
+* x86
+* aarch64
+* arm

 For Unix like targets that might have `clang` or `gcc` compilers available you can select which one via the `-cc` option.
 For example...

 ```
-% premake5 gmake --cc=clang
+% premake5 gmake --cc=clang --deps=true --arch=x64
 ```

 or

 ```
-% premake5 gmake --cc=clang
+% premake5 gmake --cc=gcc --deps=true --arch=x64
 ```

 If you want to build the [`glslang`](https://github.com/KhronosGroup/glslang) library that Slang uses, add the option `--build-glslang=true`.